• Skip to primary navigation

 • Pre-heat the oven to 155 degrees.

-Grease two 19 cm or 20 cm cake tins with pata (butter) and line with baking paper.
+Grease two 19 cm or 20 cm cake tins with pata (butter) on the base and sides.
+Line the base of the tins with baking paper but keeps the sides free from baking paper (even though I do it in the video 😘).

 • Add the huka one (caster sugar) in to a large bowl, grate in the kiri manarini (mandarin zest) and rub it together with your hands.
 The colour is beautiful!